Lawlez/sickTools/README.md

 designed to make the web faster, safer, and more open.
 - [ ] [ML5.js](https://github.com/ml5js/ml5-library) | tested |: Friendly & easy to use machine learning for the web!
 - [ ] [TensorFlow](https://github.com/tensorflow) | new |: Open Source Machine Learning Framework (With extensive docs and big community)
+- [ ] [deno](https://github.com/denoland/deno) | testing |: Deno aims to provide a productive and secure scripting environment for the modern programmer.
+It is built on top of V8, Rust, and TypeScript.
+- [ ] [PNPM](https://github.com/pnpm/pnpm) | new |: Faster, disk space efficient package manager, with good monorepo support.

 ## misc Tools
 - [x] [Chrome Galvanizer](https://thehackerblog.com/galvanizer/) | tested |: Harden your Chrome browser via enterprise policy.